xfjx/homebridge-wunderground/README.md

  ```
 Add the following information to your config file.
 Make sure to add your API key and provice your city or postal code.

+You can also provide a PWS-ID instead.
+Just use something like "city":"pws:XYZ1"
+Make sure to replace any blanks in your city name by underscores ('_').

 "accessories": [
     {